 This page focuces on the history of the development of Sovereign Harbour.
 Below you will find a timeline of events.

 This fantastic aerial photo from about 1990 shows the Atlantic Drive area, the newly-completed retail park (Asda opened in 1989) and the area that became The Waterfront.
-It also shows construction of Boston Close, and the flooded gravel pits and ponds on the Crumbles that were filled-in or adapted to create Sovereign Harbour.
-With thanks to Len Smith, who posted the photo to The History of Eastbourne Facebook Group, for his permission to reproduce it here.
+It also shows the construction of Boston Close and the flooded gravel pits and ponds on The Crumbles that were filled in or adapted to create Sovereign Harbour.
+Thanks to Len Smith, who posted the photo to The History of Eastbourne Facebook Group, for his permission to reproduce it here.
 I have added a modern view of the area for comparison and red crosses to a matching location to aid orientation.
-Click thumbnail to view full size image.
+Click the thumbnail to view the full-size images.

 1967 - A harbour village incorporated into the Eastbourne urban plan.